adejam/apple-webpage-clone/README.md

-# apple-webpage-clone
+# Apple Webpage Clone
-The main objective of this project is to build a clone of apple webpage using Html and CSS.
+The main objective of this project is to build a clone of [Apple page](https://web.archive.org/web/20140301004610/http://www.apple.com/) using Html and CSS.

 The project uses semantic html and CSS background and linear-gradient elements.
 CSS flexbox in conjunction with CSS float property is used for effective positioning of the elements.
 CSS media queries is also used for responsive design.